ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 #### Longer end-to-end runtime.
 Autoscaling entails provisioning compute for Ray workers while the Ray application is running.
-Pre-provisioning static compute resources allows all required compute to be provisioned in parallel before the application executes, potentially reducing the application's runtime.
+Pre-provisioning static compute resources allows all required compute to be started in parallel before the application executes, potentially reducing the application's runtime.

 ## Kubernetes infrastructure setup.